Save Time & Worry with Digital Mammography & 3-D Mammography (Tomosynthesis) in Southeastern MA & RI

 - Greater comfort

 We also offer breast tomosynthesis, which offers a 3D look at the breast by taking multiple images of the entire breast to improve the clarity and depth of the imaging.
 With digital mammography sites across southeastern Massachusetts, we offer the largest digital system in the South Coast region.
-Get the clearest picture of your breast health and breast cancer risk by coming to Southcoast Health for your mammogram in Fall River, Dartmouth, Wareham or a surrounding area.
+Get the clearest picture of your breast health and breast cancer risk by coming to Southcoast Health.

 When to Get a Mammogram